 The lasting effect a serious injury has is understood by Courts and insurance companies when they are working out how much compensation to pay.
 Compensation will ease the financial load on an injured person and their dependants so they can focus on recovery and rehabilitation.
 The panel of solicitor firms correspond with insurance providers, Courts and medical practitioners to ensure families affected by major accidents get medical and financial support.
 Injuries considered by the Courts to be catastrophic or serious include brain injuries, mesothelioma and major surgical negligence.

 Read more about No win, no fee serious injury claims

-Under a CFA, Islington injury claimants will also not have to pay any fees upfront.
+Islington injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Islington, London and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Islington, London and throughout the UK make a claim without any financial risk.